How do I become an EQA?

 What is needed to be an EQA

-You will need to be in a position to carry out EQA duties (Point 3), so once you are working for an Awarding Organisation or Accreditation Body you will be supporting after a number of approved centre's (this could be schools, colleges, training providers or employers) and carrying out external quality assurance activities on their behalf.
+you will be supporting after a number of approved centre's (this could be schools, colleges, training providers or employers) and carrying out external quality assurance activities on their behalf.

-There are lots of EQA job opportunities out there, we can help if you want to gain an EQA qualification
+There are lots of EQA job opportunities out there, we can help if you want to gain an EQA qualification.

 The Level 5 Diploma in Education and Training (known as the DET) is the current, up to date Level 5 teaching qualification.
 This was introduced in 2014 and replaced the Level 5 Diploma in Teaching in the Lifelong Learning Sector (DTLLS).
 The DET sits within the Education and Training suite of qualifications, alongside the Level 3 Award in Education and Training (AET) and the Level 4 Certificate in Education and Training (CET).
 The Level 5 Diploma in Education and Training has been and still is a very flexible and valuable qualification for vocational Teachers, Trainers and Tutors to gain, opening up opportunities for employment and linked to QTLS.
 The structure of the qualification units provides bespoke pathways for learners to follow, based on their own role or how they want to develop.